pyincorporation-com/hello-app/README.md

 ### 1. **Deploy the Application (Deployment YAML)**
    The first step is to deploy the application using the **deployment.yaml** file.
 This file defines how the Hello App will be run on Kubernetes, including the container image, replica count, and resource requests.

+   - **Action**: On web interface, Copy the file content and paste in text area, then click upload button.

-   - **Action**: Run the following command to apply the deployment configuration:
+   - **Action**: If your using local terminal with kubectl installed, Run the following command to apply the deployment configuration:
      ```bash
      kubectl apply -f configs/deployment.yaml
      ```